 has otherwise engaged in conduct contrary to the interests of other Subscribers or the Registrar, which may impact on a Conveyancing Transaction.

+System Error means an error, failure, malfunction or defect in the ELN which results in the ELN not performing in accordance with the Document Formats or Business Rules.